XargonWan/Mate-Engine-Linux-Port/README.md

 ### Requirements
 - A common GNU/Linux distro
 - A common X11 desktop environment which supports compositing (such as KDE, Xfce, GNOME, etc.)
+- At least 1 GiB of swap space (optional)
 - `libpulse` and `pipewire-pulse` (if you are using Pipewire as audio server)
 - `libgtk-3-dev libglib2.0-dev libayatana-appindicator`
 - `libx11-6 libxext6 libxrender1 libxdamage1`